-Testing revealed my son’s apnea to be a combination of central and obstructive apnea.
+Testing revealed my son’s apnea of infancy to be a combination of central and obstructive apnea.
 Rising levels of carbon dioxide in his blood failed to trigger him to take a breath, particularly when he was asleep.
 Sometimes, when he was awake, his vocal cords would close, blocking his airway.
 His large tonsils also partially blocked the airway.
 Eventually he outgrew these problems, and has been quite healthy ever since.

-The treatment of apnea consists of correcting the underlying cause (if possible) or waiting for the child to grow out of it.
+The treatment for apnea of infancy consists of correcting the underlying cause (if possible) or waiting for the child to grow out of it.
 In the meantime the child wears a sensor connected to an apnea monitor to alert the parents if there is another apnea spell.
 An alarm goes off if the breathing pauses, if the heart rate drops, if the heart rate is too high, if the sensor leads become disconnected, if there is a power failure, or if the back-up battery is running low.
 The parents are trained in cardiopulmonary resuscitation (CPR), to help the child resume breathing when a spell occurs.

 Once my son was on a monitor, I was able to sleep.